-- 1. To elect seven directors to serve until the 2017 Annual Meeting of Stockholders and thereafter until their successors are duly elected and qualified; - 2.
-To approve amendments to the Company's Amended and Restated 2010 Stock Incentive Plan; - 3.
-To approve an amendment to the Company's 1997 Employee Stock Purchase Plan to increase the number of shares available for issuance thereunder by 500,000 shares, from 8,350,000 shares to 8,850,000 shares; - 4.
-To approve, on a non-binding, advisory basis, the compensation of the Company's named executive officers; - 5.
-To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for 2016; and - 6.
-To transact such other business as may properly come before the Annual Meeting of Stockholders and any postponement or adjournment of the Annual Meeting.
+- 1. To elect eight directors to serve until the 2019 Annual Meeting of Stockholders and thereafter until their successors are duly elected and qualified; - 2.
+To approve, on a non-binding, advisory basis, the compensation of the Company's named executive officers; - 3.
+To approve amendments to the Company's Amended and Restated 2010 Stock Incentive Plan; - 4.
+To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for 2018; and - To transact such other business as may properly come before the Annual Meeting of Stockholders and any postponement or adjournment of the Annual Meeting.